ICRAR/daliuge/docs/workflows/more_complex.rst

 - Check the final signal, and we can see there's alternative

 * DALiuGE can handle NumPy arrays natively through memory
-* For some specialized formats (FITS, HDF5), you may need to use file-based interfaces
-* Consider memory usage when working with large arrays

 Conclusions
 ------------